Chart Color Schemes

 Health performance in Ipswich - East is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Ipswich - East faces significant health challenges, with various conditions affecting both younger and older residents.
-Private health cover is low at approximately 48% of the total population (~9,099 people), compared to the national average of 55.3%.
+Ipswich - East faces significant health challenges, with a variety of conditions affecting both younger and older residents.
+The rate of private health cover in the area is low at approximately 48%, covering around 9,099 people, compared to the national average of 55.3%.

-Mental health issues and asthma are the most common medical conditions in the area, impacting 13.1 and 10.6% of residents respectively.
-Conversely, 57.0% of residents report no medical ailments, slightly lower than the 62.2% across Greater Brisbane.
-The area has a higher proportion of seniors aged 65 and over at 19.3% (3,656 people), compared to 15.3% in Greater Brisbane.
-Health outcomes among seniors are broadly similar to those of the general population.
+Mental health issues and asthma are the most prevalent medical conditions, impacting 13.1% and 10.6% of residents respectively.
+Conversely, 57.0% of residents report having no medical ailments, compared to 62.2% in Greater Brisbane.
+The area has a higher proportion of seniors aged 65 and over, at 19.3% (3,656 people), compared to 15.3% in Greater Brisbane.
+Health outcomes among seniors in the area are broadly similar to those of the general population.

 Frequently Asked Questions - Health